-As they began delivering a top-notch user experience, positive word-of-mouth brought in more users.
+As they began delivering a top-notch user experience with great customer support, positive word-of-mouth brought in more users to the ecommerce website.

 That’s how to grow a successful business.
 Set a big goal, but have plans in place to help you reach that goal with baby steps.
 According to Daniel Goleman, “small wins” add up to success and, eventually, to big results.

-For example, if you want 20,000 search visitors per month, break down that number into a daily goal.
+For example, if you want 20,000 search visitors per month to your ecommerce website or small business, break down that number into a daily goal.

 20,000 divided by 30 days = 666.67 visitors/day